AntonDuchenko/Github-Kanban-Board/README.md

 ## Credits

-This project was created by [Duchenko Anton].
+This project was created by [Duchenko Anton](https://github.com/AntonDuchenko).

 ## License